ScanMountGoat/xc3_lib/DEVELOPMENT.md

 ## GPU Debugging
 [RenderDoc](https://renderdoc.org/) is a powerful GPU debugging tool.
 RenderDoc can be used to debug rendering and graphics API usage issues not only in projects like xc3_wgpu and xc3_viewer but even the game itself running under an emulator like Ryujinx.
 This is especially helpful when identifying why the output of xc3_wgpu does not match up with in game by comparing the same model or scene in RenderDoc in the application and in game.
+Make sure to compile xc3_viewer in debug mode to enable labels for GPU resources like textures or render passes in RenderDoc.

 ## GPU Profiling
 GPU hardware manufacturers provide their own profiling tools that are more advanced than tools like RenderDoc or traditional FPS overlays.